 1. What is Nord Stream 2?

-The European gas market has become more competitive as liquefied natural gas vies to replace declining local production from the North Sea and the Netherlands.
-Gazprom estimates that in 2019 its share of the European market was 35.5% compared with around 37% in 2018.
-The company’s domestic rival, Novatek PJSC, is also expanding its LNG sales in Europe.
+The European gas market has become more competitive as liquefied natural gas, or LNG, vies to replace declining local production from the North Sea and the Netherlands.
+Gazprom has estimated that in 2020 its share of the European market was around 33%.
+Its domestic rival, Novatek PJSC, is also expanding LNG sales in Europe.
 But not all countries are equally dependent on Russian imports.
-Gazprom remains the traditional key supplier for Finland, Latvia, Belarus and the Balkan countries, but western Europe gets gas from a wider range of sources, including Norway, Qatar, African nations and Trinidad.
+Gazprom remains a traditional key supplier for some eastern and central European countries, while western Europe gets gas from sources including Norway, Qatar, African nations and Trinidad.
 The likes of Poland, Lithuania and Croatia have built LNG import facilities to diversify their supply sources.
 The European Union in general is reducing the role of gas as it rapidly turns to cleaner energy.

 8. Will the U.S. sell more gas to Europe?

 The U.S. supplies tanker-borne gas to Europe, but it must be chilled into a liquid form and shipped at great cost.
 Russia transports gas mostly through the world’s largest network of pipelines that have been in place for decades.
 Availability of U.S. LNG in Europe depends on prices there and on appetite in Asia.
 With higher prices in 2021, cargoes with American LNG arrived in the region in large quantities until greater demand and even higher prices in Asia soaked up much of the supply in the summer.
 While U.S. suppliers are focused on long-term prospects, and have had some success securing deals with Poland, they have also had setbacks from Ireland to France on environmental grounds.
 The International Energy Agency expects the U.S. to become the world’s biggest LNG seller in 2025, but Qatar’s recently announced low-cost production expansion plans may stifle that growth.

 More stories like this are available on bloomberg.com